Maria Sakkari: 2017: First Premier 5 semifinal and top 10 win, top 50 debut

-2018: First WTA Tour final and top 30 debut
+2018: First WTA Tour final and top 30

 Sakkari started 2018 season with four first-round losses, against Danka Kovinić in the Shenzhen Open, Kateřina Siniaková at the Australian Open, Julia Görges in the St. Petersburg, and Sorana Cîrstea in the Doha.
 In Dubai, she reached the final stage of qualification, but did not make it to the main draw, losing to Samantha Stosur.
 In Acapulco, she recorded her first win of the 2018 season, defeating Lara Arruabarrena in the first round, but lost against Stefanie Vögele in the second.

 At Indian Wells, Sakkari managed to beat Donna Vekić, 16th seed Ashleigh Barty and 17th seed CoCo Vandeweghe, respectively.
 She lost in the fourth round to the eventual champion, Naomi Osaka.
 At the Miami Open, she defeated Aleksandra Krunić and 28th seed Anett Kontaveit, and reached the third round where she lost to Monica Puig.

 Sakkari started her clay-court season by reaching her first semifinal in 2018 in (Istanbul) where she beat Çağla Büyükakçay, Aleksandra Krunić and Arantxa Rus, respectively, before losing to Polona Hercog.
 She then lost in the first round of the Madrid Open to Kiki Bertens.
 Her next tournament was the Italian Open, where she avenged her Madrid exit by beating Bertens in the first round, and then had her second win against a top-ten player by beating Karolína Plíšková.
 She lost in the third round to Angelique Kerber.
 At the French Open, she reached the third round, after defeating Mandy Minella and Carla Suárez Navarro and then she completed third rounds at all Grand Slam tournaments.
 In the third round, she lost to 14th seed Daria Kasatkina.